murraymilton/Database-LINQ-Problem/README.md

 # Database-LINQ-Problem
 Collaboration on devCodeCamp problems using SQL, C# LINQ, and Entity Framework.
-To make LINQ queries in C#/ASP.NET.
+In this collaboration project using E-Commerce modeling, we create and run LINQ queries in C#/ASP.NET.